How to Be a More Sustainable Skier

 Choose local restaurants

 The most sustainable option for nourishment is packing your own food in reusable containers.
 When packing your food isn’t convenient, restaurants come to the rescue.
 Try to visit local restaurants that source all their food and beverages locally.
-This cuts down on all the transportation used to ship food all over the world.
+This reduces the transportation needed to ship food worldwide.

 Give alpine touring a try

-Skiing uphill in the backcountry is not only a great workout but better for the environment.
+Skiing uphill in the backcountry is not only a great workout, but also better for the environment.
 Use your human power to get up the mountain rather than fossil fuels.
-A bonus is crowds are sure to be sparse and there is no waiting in the lift line.
+A bonus is that crowds are sure to be sparse and there is no waiting in the lift line.

 Choose chemical-free wax

 Waxing our skis and snowboards is essential for optimal performance.
 However, some waxes contain harsh chemicals like PFCs (perfluorochemicals) and polyfluoroalkyl (fluoro).
-Consider using natural waxes so these harmful chemicals don’t end up in our land and waterways.
+Consider using natural waxes to prevent these harmful chemicals from entering our land and waterways.
 Even better would be a permanent waxless solution like DPS Phantom.

 Get involved